pantrypoints/sp/content/en/research/countries/china/xi/chapter-02e.md

 rejuvenation, and to the fact that she must closely unite and rely on the broadest masses of the people and gain from them the tremendous strength to promote historical progress.
-In order to realize the historical mission of the great rejuvenation of the Chinese nation, whether it is weak or strong, whether in good times or bad, the Communist Party of China has never changed its original intention and unswervingly determined, dared to overcome any difficulties, is willing to make any sacrifice, has the courage to correct any mistakes, unites and leads the Chinese people to carry out the new democratic revolution, socialist revolution, socialist construction, reform and opening up, and the Chinese nation has ushered in a great leap from standing up, getting rich to becoming strong.
-Facts have eloquently proved that it is precisely under the leadership of the Communist Party of China that the Chinese nation has completely shaken off the miserable situation of being slaughtered by others, and that the Chinese people have completely bid farewell to the weak state of poverty and backwardness; in contemporary China, only the Communist Party of China and no other political force can lead the Chinese people to realize the great historical cause of national rejuvenation.
+In order to realize the historical mission of the great rejuvenation of the Chinese nation, whether it is weak or strong, whether in good times or bad, the CCP has never changed its original intention and unswervingly determined, dared to overcome any difficulties, is willing to make any sacrifice, has the courage to correct any mistakes, unites and leads the Chinese people to carry out the new democratic revolution, socialist revolution, socialist construction, reform and opening up, and the Chinese nation has ushered in a great leap from standing up, getting rich to becoming strong.
+Facts have eloquently proved that it is precisely under the leadership of the CCP that the Chinese nation has completely shaken off the miserable situation of being slaughtered by others, and that the Chinese people have completely bid farewell to the weak state of poverty and backwardness; in contemporary China, only the CCP and no other political force can lead the Chinese people to realize the great historical cause of national rejuvenation.

-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has taken over the baton of history, united and led the whole party and the people of all ethnic groups throughout the country to promote the overall layout of the "five-in-one" and the "four comprehensive" strategic layout, promoted the historic achievements
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has taken over the baton of history, united and led the whole party and the people of all ethnic groups throughout the country to promote the overall layout of the "five-in-one" and the "four comprehensive" strategic layout, promoted the historic achievements